rackerlabs/support-how-to/content/cloud-load-balancers/configure-a-load-balancer.md

      **Note**: The only domain names that you can use are host names that are associated with Cloud Database host names.

-10. Click **Create Load Balancer**.
+11. Click **Create Load Balancer**.

-     After your load balancer is built, you can view a summary of it.
+     After your load balancer builds, you can view a summary of it.

 ### Additional configuration options